 in which mr. john spend the night in jail in a bright pink shirt

 I present a humorous, crude, and disgusting, sad, and ironic story.
-With all of the sketchy, illegal and immoral things I had done up until this point in my life.
+With all the sketchy, illegal and immoral things I had done up until this point in my life.
 I ended up going to jail for the stupidest reason in the history of the planet, in a pink dress shirt.

 Setting the scene

 Shortly before Hurricane Andrew, a rock flew up from the expressway and cracked my windshield.
 The police stopped me, issued a ticket and a summons for court.
 As luck would have it, the court date was a week after the hurricane, and by then, I was homeless and forgot about the ticket and the crack in my windshield.
 It wasn’t a priority in my life at that time, oddly enough.
 I was living out of my van with Donna.
-The van was pretty severely damaged; there was a hole in the side, it was battered with dents and scrapes, and had a perfectly circular hole on the other side of the window from a tree limb.
+The van was severely damaged; there was a hole in the side, it was battered with dents and scrapes, and had a perfectly circular hole on the other side of the window from a tree limb.

 Even if we had the money available, which we did not, there was no one around to fix the damage.
 We spent our days working our way north from Homestead (to see if my father, and our apartment, had survived the storm), begging, doing tree work, standing in aid lines and doing the odd roofing job.
 There was a curfew in place, and after dark, you couldn’t (nor wanted to) be on the street.
-Life was pretty much hell.
-We wore what we could find, and that particular evening I looked like a complete tool wearing a long sleeve pink dress shirt, cut off jean shorts, and flip flops.
+Life was hell.
+We wore what we could find, and that evening I looked like a complete tool wearing a long sleeve pink dress shirt, cut off jean shorts, and flip flops.

 Enter a couple of dickheads